mathias-mrsn/snowcrash/level13/README.md

 0x80486ef:	 "boe]!ai0FB@.:|L6l@A?>qJ}I"
 ```

-Perfect this value seems to be a flag !
-I will force the program to pass the condition at the line 14.
+Perfect, this value seems to be a flag!
+I will force the program to pass the condition at line 14.

 ```shell
 (gdb) b *0x08048595